Calluses and corns general information

 If the patient has diabetes, peripheral arterial disease, peripheral neuropathy or other conditions that cause circulatory problems or numbness, he must consult a specialist before initiating any treatment.

-Depending on the location of the callus or weft, weather there is a case of diabetes, peripheral arterial disease or other conditions that cause circulatory problems or numbness, treatment options include:
+Depending on the location of the callus or weft, whether there is a case of diabetes, peripheral arterial disease or other conditions that cause circulatory problems or numbness, treatment options include:

 – consulting a specialist for reducing callus or weft: specialist can do this in his office using a small knife.